SafeBreach-Labs/DoubleDrive/README.md

 # DoubleDrive
-A fully-undetectable ransomware that utilizes OneDrive to encrypt target files
+A fully-undetectable ransomware that utilizes Cloud Drive Services to encrypt target files.
+Currently implemented for OneDrive only.